coallege/Fa20.CIS.D035A.62Z/README.md

 `ClassPathEntry`s and about annotations.
 Even though I didn't learn a whole lot about the library itself, it was totally worth trying it out just because of the cascading learning effect.

-#### Invisible/Implicit Projects

-So there exist "invisible" projects which are stored in the Java language server workspace.
-They can hold shadow files like the `.project` and `.classpath`.

 ### Gradle